 (a) Those measuring the extinction coefficient or transmission factor of a horizontal cylinder of air: Attenuation of the light is due to both scattering and absorption by particles in the air along the path of the light beam;

-(b) Those measuring the scatter coefficient of light from a small volume of air: In natural fog, absorption is often negligible and the scatter coefficient may be considered as being the same as the extinction coefficient.
+(b) Those measuring the intensity of light scattered in specific directions by a small volume of air from which the scatter coefficient is derived: In natural fog, absorption is often negligible and the scatter coefficient may be considered as being the same as the extinction coefficient.

-Both of the above categories include instruments used for visual measurements by an observer and instruments using a light source and an electronic device comprising a photoelectric cell or a photodiode photodetector to detect the emitted light beam.
-The main disadvantage of visual measurements is that substantial errors may occur if observers do not allow sufficient time for their eyes to become accustomed to the conditions (particularly at night).
+Both of the above categories include instruments using a light source and an electronic device comprising a photoelectric cell or a photodiode photodetector to detect the scattered and attenuated light beam.

 The main characteristics of these two categories of MOR-measuring instruments are described below.